vlki/spacewalk-xmlrpc-tests/README.markdown

 In this case call `sudo ./coverage/reset.sh` to reset the data files, do the stuff and then get the coverage by calling `sudo ./coverage/evaluate.sh`.

+### Generating the HTML coverage report ###

+It is possible to generate the HTML coverage report of Python as well as Java source code.
+If you have some collected data in data files, just use the `coverage/report.sh` script (see its own help).

 ### Uninstallation ###

 Run `sudo ./coverage/uninstall.sh`.
 It will rollback changes made during installation.